 You may be eligible for a waiver if we can establish that your qualifying relative (most commonly a parent or spouse who is a U.S. citizen or LPR) will experience "extreme hardship" if USCIS doesn’t approve the waiver.

-To help you obtain a waiver, our attorneys will prepare an extensive legal brief in addition to your 12-page waiver application.
+To help you obtain a waiver, Los Angeles immigration attorneys will prepare an extensive legal brief in addition to your 12-page waiver application.
 A legal brief is used a wide variety of adversarial proceedings to explain why an applicant or respondent in a particular case should obtain a favorable outcome.

 For the purposes of a waiver of inadmissibility, the brief will: